 Also known as mid-layers, insulating layers are nestled between the base layers and outer layers.
 Because they’re in between the moisture-wicking base layer and the waterproof outer layer, all the insulating layers need to do is keep you warm.
 Synthetic material delivers the best comfort and versatility.

 Keeping them thin is also a good move.
-This can help reduce overall bulk, both when you’re wearing them under your outer layer for extra warmth and if you’re too warm and take them off and stash them in a locker at the base of Vail Mountain.
+This can help reduce overall bulk when you’re wearing them under your outer layer for extra warmth.
+But if you get too warm, this is the layer you take off and stash in a locker at the base of Vail Mountain.

 - Long-sleeved shirts